suizokukan/katal/README.md

     o  action__rmtags()                     : remove the entire tags' string of some files o  action__select()                     : fill SELECT and SELECT_SIZE_IN_BYTES and display what's going on.
-    o  action__settagsstr()                 : Modify the tags string in the target directory, overwriting ancient tags.
+    o  action__settagsstr()                 : modify the tags string in the target directory, overwriting ancient tags.
     o  action__target_kill()                : delete a filename from the target directory and from the database